peaonunes/react-apollo-feature-flag/README.md

   document.getElementById('root')
 )
 ```
-A good local to place `EnabledFeatures` would be wrapping up your `App`.
-Then the component will first query the user features and once the query is done you can render your `App` having the user enabled features cached.
+`EnabledFeatures` provides a similar interface compared to `FlaggedFeature`, the difference is the presence of the `ready` boolean instead of `enabled`.

-Managing `error` and `loading` states is up to the developer.
-You might also want just to query the features, but not attaching the `App` lifecycle with the `EnabledFeatures`.
+Managing `error` and `loading` states is optional so you might also want just to query the features, but not attaching the `App` lifecycle with the `EnabledFeatures` as well.
 ```js
 import { EnabledFeatures } from 'react-apollo-feature-flag'
 import { ApolloProvider } from 'react-apollo'